 Set in Baltimore in 1954, John Waters’s hilarious send-up of Grease (1978) and Jailhouse Rock (1957) revolves around juvenile delinquent and Elvis lookalike Wade “Cry-Baby” Walker (Johnny Depp) – the hip leader of the Drapes, a tough gang whose uniform is leather jackets and tattoos – having the hots for square society deb Allison Vernon-Williams (Amy Locane).

-Cry-Baby (Depp) and Allison (Locane) are orphans.
+Cry-Baby and Allison are both orphans.
 His parents died in the electric chair (he’s been weeping ever since), hers in an air disaster (they took separate planes, but both crashed).